 Just like when registering any kind of business, franchisees also need to decide on their business structure.
 You can choose to be a sole proprietorship, a partnership, a corporation, or a one-person corporation.

 - Sole Proprietorships are businesses that are owned by only one person.
-There are fewer registration requirements needed for sole proprietorships and they also pay lower taxes.
-However, note that the law will not consider you and your business as separate entities.
-Meaning, if your business has overdue liabilities, such as loans, then it’s possible for debtors to get it from your personal assets.
+There are fewer registration requirements for sole proprietorships, and they also pay lower taxes.
+However, note that the law will not consider you and your business separate entities.
+It means that if your business has overdue liabilities, such as loans, it’s possible for debtors to get them from your personal assets.

-- One-Person Corporations are corporations which only have one shareholder.
+- One-Person Corporations are corporations that only have one shareholder.
 It has the same benefits and drawbacks as a corporation.

 You should decide which business structure fits your situation the best.
 Take into consideration your objective, financial capacity, and stakeholders.

-For example, if you are a sole owner, you might be choosing between a sole proprietorship or a one-person corporation.
-If you are confident that you won’t need any loans, then a sole proprietorship might be better for you because of the easier process and lower taxes.
+For example, if you are a sole owner, you might choose between a sole proprietorship or a one-person corporation.
+If you are confident you won’t need any loans, then a sole proprietorship might be better for you because of the easier process and lower taxes.